CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   ./cice.setup --suite base_suite,decomp_suite --mach wolf --env gnu --testid myid -s debug

-The option settings defined in the suite have precendent over the command line values if there are conflicts.
+The option settings defined in the suite have precendence over the command line values if there are conflicts.

 The predefined test suites are defined under **configuration/scripts/tests** and